jesperfj/node-nxt-motors/README.md

     $ . install_nbc.sh

-This will download the Mac OS X version.
-Note that it's always a good idea to inspect shell scripts like this before running it.
-The shell script will download the nbc tar ball, unpack it in `./nbc`, and add it to `PATH`.
+(Note that it's always a good idea to inspect shell scripts like this before running it).
+The shell script will download the Mac OS X nbc tar ball, unpack it in `./nbc`, and add it to `PATH`.
 Test by running `nbc`:

     $ nbc
     Next Byte Codes Compiler version 1.2 (1.2.1.r4, built Tue Mar 15 15:56:24 CDT 2011)